Bombearo/School-Management-System/README.md

 ### PROJECT STATUS
-😓As of 22/04/2021, this project will not be updated indefinitely.
+😓As of 22/04/2021, this project will be on hold indefinitely.
 The console application is not fit for the operations I originally planned, but may come back to the database to create a GUI in the future